mel-project/melnode/commands/themelio-client/src/README.md

 ## Wallet Shell

-The wallet shell uses a shell runner that shows a prompt which takes in input, executes the command and shows the results.
+The wallet shell uses a shell runner which runs the following in a loop:
+* Shows a prompt which takes in input
+* Executes a command
+* Formats & outputs the results.

-The shell and it's sub-shell allow for operations such as creating & storing wallet data and sending transactions.
+The shell has a sub-shell which uses the same structure.
+Together they allow for operations such as creating & storing wallet data and sending transactions.

-It's contents are implemented in the wallet_shell module.
+It's contents are implemented in the shell folder.
+It is dependent on the utils and wallet folders.

-It also contains a sub-shell module that is activated by unlocking a wallet with it's secret.
-This mode allows you to send transactions to Themelio.

 ### Start interactive shell mode